nmichlo/ruck/README.md

 easily implement efficient multi-threading, see below!

-The trainer automatically constructs `HallOfFame` and `LogBook` objects which keep track of your population and offspring. `EaModule` provides defaults for `get_stats_groups` that can be overridden if you wish to customize the tracked statistics.
+The trainer automatically constructs `HallOfFame` and `LogBook` objects which keep track of your population and offspring. `EaModule` provides defaults for `get_stats_groups` and `get_progress_stats` that can be overridden if you wish to customize the tracked statistics and statistics displayed by tqdm.

 ### Minimal OneMax Example